 “When you have that next conversation, don't make the mistake of starting from scratch,” says Dr Schweinsberg.
 “It’s good to remind your boss that the last time you chatted, you didn't get what you wanted because that will motivate them a little more to help you this time around.”

-Independent research conducted by Nature of behalf of SEEK, interviewing 4000 Kiwis annually.
-Published June 2023.
+Independent research conducted by Nature on behalf of SEEK, interviewing 4000 Kiwis annually.
+Published May 2025.